baraksu/SortDictionary/README.md

 In each iteration, there are 2 parts:
 1. Find the index(in the index arrays) of the lowest word alphabetically.<br/>
-The following lines of code call a proc that find the index of the lowest word alphabetically and enter it into `lowestWordIndex`.<br/>
+The following lines of code call a proc that finds the index of the lowest word alphabetically and enters it into `lowestWordIndex`.<br/>
 ```assembly
 push [bp+14] ; offset lowestWordIndex
 push [bp+6] ; offset str